codneutro/cars/README.md

 # Installation
 Download all of these files in your CS2D Folder <br />
-Edit the CARS_MOD_FOLDER to your own.
+Edit the CARS_MOD_FOLDER variable to your own in the cars.lua file.

 # How to spawn cars ?
 local car = Car.new("gfx/car.png", 0, 0, 32, 64, 0, 50); <br />